MicrosoftDocs/sql-docs/docs/machine-learning/install/sql-language-extension-python-linux.md

 [!INCLUDE [SQL Server 2019 and later](../../includes/applies-to-version/sqlserver2019.md)]

 >[!Note]
->Python language extension to bring your own runtime runs on SQL Server 2019 CU3 or later.
+>The custom Python runtime language extension runs on SQL Server 2019 CU3 or later.

 This article describes how to install the language extension for running Python scripts with SQL Server.
 You can install SQL Server on Red Hat Enterprise Linux (RHEL), SUSE Linux Enterprise Server (SLES), and Ubuntu.
 For more information, see [the Supported platforms section in the Installation guidance for SQL Server on Linux](../../linux/sql-server-linux-setup.md).